 Recommended Services & Resources

-There's no shortage of fantastic tech products and services out there.
+There's no shortage of fantastic products and services out there.
 The challenge is sorting through all of them to find the one that actually fits your needs.

-Here's my list of "go-to" places for the products and services I've found to be the best-in-class.
+Here's my list of "go-to" providers for the products and services I've found to be the best-in-class.
 As always, caveat emptor, "let the buyer beware" - be sure to review the plans, pricing and terms before making your purchase.

 Email, Calendar, Contacts